 Cornstarch is produced from the core of corn kernels.
 This is a fine powder commonly used to create adhesion and thickener in some dishes and cakes.
 Cornstarch is also used in many recipes for baked goods, soups, sauces, etc.

-In addition, cornstarch is used to shape food after it is cooked, and cornstarch is often added to the final stage when the food is cooked or nearing the end of the cooking process.
+In addition, people often add it to the final stage when the food is cooked or nearing the end of the cooking process.
 In baking, cornstarch is often mixed with flour.

 The Uses Of Cornstarch